JoelLeupp/cscollab/data_generation/README.md

 **get_area_mapping()**

-output is a flat table off all areas, sub-areas and the corresponding conferences with the shape (128, 6):
+output is a flat table of all areas, sub-areas and the corresponding conferences with the shape (128, 6):

 | area-id | area-label | sub-area-id | sub-area-label                     | conference-id | conference-title                                  |
 |---------|------------|-------------|------------------------------------|---------------|---------------------------------------------------|